-The Company and its domestic subsidiaries have a defined benefit pension plan ("Plan") covering substantially all U.S. employees.
-Plan benefits are generally based on years of service and compensation and are generally noncontributory.
-Certain foreign subsidiaries also have defined benefit plans covering their employees.
-The pension expense (credit) for all pension plans approximated \$6.5 million, \$.7 million and \$(.3) million in 2003, 2002 and 2001, respectively, and is calculated based upon a number of actuarial assumptions established on January 1 of the applicable year, including an expected long-term rate of return on Plan assets.
+The Company and its domestic subsidiaries have a defined benefit plan pension ("Plan") covering substantially all U.S. employees.
+Plan benefits are generally based on years of service and compensation and are noncontributory.
+Certain generally foreign subsidiaries also have defined benefit plans covering their employees.
+The pension expense for all pension plans approximated \$10.1 million, \$6.5 million and \$0.7 million in 2004, 2003 and 2002, respectively, and is calculated based upon a number of actuarial assumptions established on January 1 of the applicable year, including an expected long-term rate of return on Plan assets.
 In developing the expected longterm rate of return assumption for U.S. plans, we evaluated input from our actuaries and investment consultants as well as long-term inflation assumptions.
 Projected returns by such consultants are based on broad equity and bond indices.
-We also considered our historical fourteen-year compounded return of 11.4%, which has been in excess of these broad equity and bond benchmark indices.
-Our expected long-term rate of return on Plan assets is based on an asset allocation assumption of 60% with equity managers, with an expected long-term rate of return of 11%, 25% with fixed income managers, with an expected long-term rate of return of 6.75% and 15% with high yield bond managers, with an expected rate of return of 8.5%.
-As of December 31, 2003, our asset allocation was 63% with equity managers and 37% with fixed income managers, including high yield managers.
+We also considered our historical fifteenyear compounded return of 10.1%, which has been in excess of these broad equity and bond benchmark indices.
+Our expected long-term rate of return on Plan assets is based on an asset allocation assumption of 60% with managers, with an expected long-term rate of return of 11%; 25% with fixed income managers, with an expected longterm rate of return of 6.75% and 15% with high yield bond managers, with an expected rate of return of 8.5%.
+As of December 31, 2004, our asset allocation was 65% with equity managers and 35% with fixed income managers, including high yield managers.
 We believe that our long-term asset allocation on average will approximate 60% with equity managers and 40% with fixed income managers.
 We regularly review our actual asset allocation and periodically rebalance our investments to our targeted allocation when considered appropriate.
-Based on this methodology the Company's expected long-term rate of return assumption is 9.5% for both 2003 and 2004.
+Based on this methodology the Company's expected long-term rate of return assumption is 9.5% for both 2004 and 2003

-The discount rate used by the Company for valuing pension liabilities is based on a review of high quality corporate bond yields with maturities approximating the remaining life of the projected benefit obligations.
-The discount rate on this basis has decreased from 6.5% at December 31, 2002 to 6.15% at December 31, 2003.
-This will have the effect of increasing pension expense in 2004 by approximately \$.8 million.
-Although future changes to the discount rate are unknown. had the discount rate increased or decreased 50 basis points, the pension liability would have decreased \$11.6 million or increased \$12.8 million, respectively.
+The discount rate used by the Company for valuing pension liabilities is based on a review of high quality corporate bond yields with maturities approximating the remaining life of the projected benefit obligations. discount rate on this basis has decreased from 6.15% at December 31, 2003 to 5.75% at December 31, 2004.
+This will have the effect of increasing pension expense in 2005 by approximately \$1.9 million.
+Although future changes to the discount rate are unknown, had the discount rate increased or decreased 50 basis points, the pension liability would have decreased \$13.2 million increased \$14.5 million, respectively.

-The financial markets declined significantly in 2002, which had an adverse effect on Plan assets.
-This resulted in a \$42.5 million non-cash charge to the accumulated other comprehensive loss account component of stockholders' equity.
-Such charge represented an increase in the accrued pension liabilities of \$67.0 million, net of deferred taxes.
-The Company made a cash contribution to the U.S. pension plans in 2003 of \$10.0 million.
-The liability for accrued pension and post employment benefit obligations declined modestly in 2003 to \$100.3 million from \$102.4 million in 2002, as the positive impact on assets of improved investment returns was offset by the negative impact on accumulated liabilities of the reduction in the discount rate and the foreign currency translation effect for non-U.S. The Company estimates that, based on current actuarial calculations, it will make a cash contribution to the pension plan in 2004 of approximately \$10 million.
-Cash contributions in subsequent years will depend on a number of factors including the investment performance of Plan assets.
+Company made contributions to the U.S. pension plans of \$20 million and \$10 million in 2004 and 2003, respectively.
+The liability for accrued pension and post employment benefit obligations increased modestly in 2004 to \$102.1 million from \$100.3 million in 2003, due to the negative impact on accumulated liabilities of the reduction in the discount rate and the foreign currency translation effect for non-U.S. plans.
+The Company estimates based on current actuarial calculations, it will make a contribution to the pension plan in 2005 of approximately \$10 million. contributions in subsequent years will depend on a number of factors including the investment performance of Plan